Aeroposta Argentina: The National Aeroposta

-Because of the Great Depression, Bouilloux-Lafont, who ran a major banking consortium and transport companies, was irretrievably affected.
-From early 1930, the French Government refused to release the loan approval that had been agreed in an agreement signed the previous year, and the company's financial situation was aggravated by the Argentinian coup of September 1930, in a revolution that would lead Getúlio Vargas to power in Brazil in October of that year.
-In December of the same year some ministerial changes that are occurring in France to renew the lease prevent you from operating and guaranteed by the State to get new loans.
-For the Compagnie Générale Aéropostale is the end, the 31 March 1931 the company is liquidated, which would later be absorbed into the group of companies that would later give rise to Air France in 1933, continuing the activities of its Aéropostale and its other sibling predecessors.
+The onset of the Great Depression severely affected Marcel Bouilloux-Lafont, whose interests included a banking consortium and transport companies.
+From early 1930, the French government declined to release a previously approved loan, and the company’s financial situation was further weakened by the Argentine coup of September 1930 and the revolution that brought Getúlio Vargas to power in Brazil in October of that year.
+Subsequent ministerial changes in France in December 1930 prevented the renewal of state-backed operating arrangements and guarantees needed to secure new loans.
+The Compagnie Générale Aéropostale was placed in liquidation on 31 March 1931 and was later absorbed into the group of companies that formed Air France in 1933, which continued the operations of Aéropostale and its predecessor airlines.

-The situation for Argentina Aeroposta was not very different, with the Argentine government also denying funds, and in June 1931 it ceased operations.
-However, the Director of Postal Services and the Director of Civil Aviation joined the claims of the press and the general public and finally convinced the President of Argentine's provisional government to authorize Aeroposta Argentina SA to resume their services.
+The situation of Aeroposta Argentina was similar, as the Argentine government also declined to provide financial support, and the company ceased operations in June 1931.
+Following public and press criticism, the director of postal services and the director of civil aviation advocated for the airline’s reinstatement, and the president of Argentina’s provisional government subsequently authorized Aeroposta Argentina S.A. to resume services.

-By decree of 29 September 1931, the Company is subject to a lease and control of the Directorate General of Civil Aviation and the General Post and Telegraph, for the operation of the line between Bahía Blanca and Rio Gallegos, on an experimental basis for a period of six months, leasing its flight equipment and facilities that the Company had, at a cost of $7,000 per month.
-Legally, the company was designated as National Aeroposta, although at the corporate level it was still operated as Aeroposta Argentina S.A.
+By decree of 29 September 1931, the company was placed under a lease and the supervision of the Directorate General of Civil Aviation and the General Post and Telegraph for the operation of the route between Bahía Blanca and Río Gallegos on an experimental basis for a period of six months.
+Under this arrangement, its aircraft and facilities were leased at a cost of 7,000 pesos per month.
+In legal terms the company was designated "Aeroposta Nacional", although at the corporate level it continued to operate as Aeroposta Argentina S.A.

-Services were restarted on October 2, 1931, until May 31, 1932, when a new decree extends the authorization from the June 1, 1932, until December 31, granting for the first time, a fixed monthly allowance and the provision of fuel needed to account for YPF, while a third decree, that of March 24, 1933, fixed the operating agreement a term of 10 years, increased the amount of the grant and contemplated the possibility of extending the route to Ushuaia.
+Services resumed on 2 October 1931 and continued until 31 May 1932, when a new decree extended the authorization from 1 June to 31 December 1932 and, for the first time, granted a fixed monthly subsidy and the necessary fuel, to be supplied by YPF.
+A further decree of 24 March 1933 established a ten-year operating agreement, increased the subsidy and provided for the possible extension of the route to Ushuaia.

-In October 1933 Rufino Luro Cambaceres made a reconnaissance flight and promotion by the Patagonia, explaining the authorities and population, the benefits of air transport for both mail and passenger, causing several southern regions of the requests sent to Buenos Aires for the line include its cities like scales.
+In October 1933, Rufino Luro Cambaceres conducted a reconnaissance and promotional flight over Patagonia, during which he informed local authorities and residents about the use of air transport for mail and passengers.
+Following this flight, several communities in southern Argentina submitted requests to Buenos Aires for inclusion of their localities as stops on the route.

-In early 1935, Argentina Aeroposta purchased obsolete aircraft from Air France that had once belonged to Aéropostale, and in September 1935 and continued service to Rio Grande.
+In early 1935, Aeroposta Argentina acquired second-hand aircraft from Air France that had previously been operated by Aéropostale, and in September 1935 it extended its services to Río Grande.

-In November 1935 the bylaws of the company were amended, allowing the entry of a group share Argentina.
+In November 1935, the company’s bylaws were amended to allow the participation of an Argentine shareholder group.